2016 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 | S DCAM | 977,355 | unknown | unknown |

 Based on the 2016 Nickel Mintage & Survival Chart, production was dominated by circulation strikes from two major facilities.
-Philadelphia led with 786,960,000 pieces, while Denver followed closely with 759,600,000 coins.
-Together, these circulation issues exceeded 1.5 billion nickels.
+Philadelphia led with 786,960,000 pieces, while Denver followed closely with 759,600,000 coins — together exceeding 1.5 billion nickels for everyday commerce.

-In stark contrast, San Francisco produced just 977,355 Deep Cameo proof specimens exclusively for collectors.
-This represents less than 0.1% of total production.
+In stark contrast, San Francisco produced just 977,355 Deep Cameo proof specimens for collector sets.
+This represents less than 0.1% of total 2016 nickel production, making the “S” mint mark coin the scarcest variety by raw numbers.

 Also Read: Jefferson Nickel Value (1938-Present)